 The majority of students enrolled in a combined-degree program with a JD degree and any other graduate or professional program will be assessed at least six semesters of JD tuition.
 Additional semesters enrolled in the combined degree program will be assessed at the rate for the other graduate program.

 For some of the formal, established combined degree programs where students spend a full upper-level year in the other program, students will be assessed the non-law tuition for that full second or third year of the combined degree, and pay the College of Law tuition in subsequent semesters.
 Students enrolled in a combined degree program in which the tuition for the other program is higher than the JD program (such as the MD/JD) will be required to pay the tuition of the higher program for a certain number of minimum semesters.
-Consult the formal program descriptions linked above and contact Amy Best (for prospective JD students) or Jason Rantanen (for current JD students) with any questions.
+Consult the formal program descriptions linked above and contact the Admissions Office (for prospective JD students) or Jason Rantanen (for current JD students) with any questions.

 Timeline: With the double-crediting policies, students typically complete combined degree programs in approximately 6-8 semesters, depending on the program.
 Students spend their first year entirely at the law school, taking the 1L JD required curriculum.
 Some of the formal programs require students to spend a full upper-level year taking classes towards that program, and students are not enrolled in law classes during that time.
 More information can be found through the formal program descriptions above.
 For programs without this requirement, students typically take classes towards both degree programs after their 1L year.

 Resources: Students work with combined degree advisors at the College of Law and advisors in their other program to help maximize their experience in both programs.
 The advisors help students decide which courses to take after their 1L year, discuss how to ideally structure their time in the combined-degree program, and increase their exposure in both programs.